albertz/commandergenius/readme.txt

 	rm project/jni/application/src
 	ln -s ballfield project/jni/application/src
 	./ChangeAppSettings.sh -a
-	android update project -p project -t android-12
+	android update project -p project -t android-15
 Then edit file build.sh if needed to add NDK dir to your PATH, then launch it.
 It will compile a bunch of libs under project/libs/armeabi, create file project/bin/DemoActivity-debug.apk and install it on your device or emulator.
 Then you can test it by launching Ballfield icon from Android applications menu.
-It's designed for 320x240, so if you have smaller screen it will be resized.
+It's designed for 320x240, so if you have bigger screen it will be resized.

 The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it and use it for additional keys - the device will just keep current screen orientation.